aryan1403/EvilX/README.md

   [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)]()

 ## Contribution
-Evil-X is under **Development** I will be releasing it _soon_.
  I have no problem if you kang/Edit my Code.
 If you want to Contribute with me you can make a Pull Request :)

 # Credit's
   [Rubenlagus](https://github.com/rubenlagus/) - For Telegram Bot Library